johnlam90/aws-multi-eni-controller/README.md

 2. **Controller**: Watches for NodeENI resources and nodes with matching labels
 3. **Reconciliation Loop**: Creates, attaches, detaches, and deletes ENIs as needed
 4. **Finalizers**: Ensures proper cleanup of AWS resources when NodeENI resources are deleted
+5. **ENI Manager**: Brings secondary interfaces up automatically

 For a detailed architecture diagram and workflow, see [Architecture Documentation](docs/architecture.md).

+### Unified Image Architecture

+The project uses a unified Docker image approach:

+1. **Single Image**: Both the ENI Controller and ENI Manager components are packaged in a single Docker image
+2. **Component Selection**: The image determines which component to run based on the `COMPONENT` environment variable
+3. **Deployment Separation**: The controller runs as a Deployment, while the ENI Manager runs as a DaemonSet on labeled nodes
+4. **Shared Codebase**: Both components share common code and dependencies, ensuring they stay in sync

+This approach simplifies maintenance, reduces image storage requirements, and ensures consistent versioning across components.

 ### Controller Logic